ThinkbotsAreFree/Birdy/README.md

 ```
 At startup, this peer is configured to listen to the `global` channel.

-If it receives a `please listen to subcons` message, it will subscribe to the `dynamic.subcons` channel, and will start receiving messages published on this channel too.
+If it receives a `please listen to subch1` message, it will subscribe to the `dynamic.subch1` channel, and will start receiving messages published on this channel too.

 ### Channel patterns

 It is possible to configure a peer to listen to every channel that matches a pattern.

-For example, `{ ch/#A` means "subscribe to every channel that matches `ch/#A`".
-With this subscription, when a message is received on channel `ch/bar`, the variable `A` will contain `bar`.
+For example, `{ ch.#A` means "subscribe to every channel that matches `ch.#A`".
+With this subscription, when a message is received on channel `ch.bar`, the variable `A` will contain `bar`.

 ### Peers creation